pollywoggles/OneOnOneAnim/README.md

 Dependency management of all javascript files is handled with [require.js](http://requirejs.org/docs/api.html)

+[Knockoutjs](http://knockoutjs.com/) was used for the MVVM library.
+It is just one MV* library among any good options.
+A great comparison between various MVVM libraries can be viewed in the [ToDo page](http://todomvc.com/).

 ##Index.html

 The Index.html page (located at the root) is the main page for the Single-Page Application.
 It's the host for the rest of the site.
 Currently is is using [bootstrap](http://getbootstrap.com/), but bootstrap is not necessary and can be safely removed if you choose.